-- Why is Tesla relying on computer vision instead of LIDAR and HD maps
+- Why Tesla is relying on computer vision instead of LIDAR and HD maps

 - The complexity of the long tail in data

-- Operation vacation: how investing in a solid AI process allows to iterate fast and reliably improve performance
+- Operation vacation: how investing in a solid AI process allows you to iterate fast and reliably improve performance

-- Tesla's data engine: the core of the process to collect rare samples to address the long tail
+- Tesla's data engine: the core of the process is to collect rare samples to address the long tail

 - Tesla's data advantage: why is Tesla so efficient in collecting data

 The first two points are mainly related to autonomous driving, and may be less relevant to your domain if you are not working in it, yet any company striving to benefit from adopting AI should strive to replicate Tesla's approach for points three to five.
 I'll circle back to this at the end of this post.

 Relying on HD maps and LIDAR is not scalable